joshua-ruf/fidelis/README.md

   product = products,
   region = regions

-) # note how dynamic inputs are added, they must be named after the SQL code and surrounded by "%" in the SQL code
+) # note how dynamic inputs are added, they must be named after the SQL text and surrounded by "%" in the SQL code

 unique(df_limited[, c('product', 'region')])
 #>   product region
-#> 1       A      d
+#> 1       B      d
-#> 2       B      d
+#> 2       A      d
 # test to make sure the dynamic where clause was successful!
 ```